DJDanl/cpp-docs.pt-br/docs/atl/reference/caccesstoken-class.md

 ### <a name="remarks"></a>Comentários

-Esse método revoga o `CAccessToken`da propriedade do token de acesso.
+Esse método revoga a `CAccessToken`Propriedade do token de acesso.

 ##  <a name="disableprivilege"></a>  CAccessToken::DisablePrivilege